educhagas00/C-language/README.md

-// I regret not saving my old codes so I'm going to put here from now on.
+// I regret not saving my old codes so I'm going to put them here from now on.